MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-howto-report-layout.md

 > [!TIP]
-> When you work with a very long table, it will run across multiple pages.
-It is possible to set up the table so that the table header row appear on each page automatically.
+> When you work with a very long table, it'll run across multiple pages.
+It's possible to set up the table so that the table header row appears on each page automatically.
 To achieve this, do as follows:

 > 1. Select the header row or rows that you want to repeat on each page.
 The selection must include the first row of the table.
-> 2. Under *Table Tools*, on the *Layout* tab, in the *Data* group, click *Repeat Header Rows*.
+> 2. Under *Table Tools*, on the *Layout* tab, in the *Data* group, choose *Repeat Header Rows*.
 >
-> For more information, see [Repeat table header on subsequent pages](https://support.microsoft.com/en-us/office/repeat-table-header-on-subsequent-pages-2ff677e0-3150-464a-a283-fa52794b4b41)
+> For more information, see [Repeat table header on subsequent pages](https://support.microsoft.com/en-us/office/repeat-table-header-on-subsequent-pages-2ff677e0-3150-464a-a283-fa52794b4b41).

 ### Using lists to display data from the report dataset (simple repeaters)